-If you often need space to yourself and identify yourself as someone who needs alone time, it’s because you are struggling with inauthenticity.
+If you often need space to yourself and identify as someone who needs alone time, it’s because you are struggling with inauthenticity.
 That’s what author Teal Swan writes in her book The Anatomy of Loneliness.
 I don’t fully agree though.

 This very interesting book states that the majority of people are simply toddlers walking around in adult bodies.
 A lot of our behavior is caused by emotional neglect that caused traumas by what has not been done when we were vulnerable babies (e.g. cuddling, feeding and giving attention).

 Everyone we know, including ourselves, becomes fragmented through their upbringing and socialization process.
 This means we all have a lot of small inner personalities that are fighting for priority inside our minds.
-That’s when how inauthenticity emerges.
+That’s how inauthenticity emerges.

 And inauthenticity might trigger the need of having alone time because you are scared you can’t be “yourself” when you are around others.

 I identify myself as a person that needs alone time.
 I’m an introvert and prefer being alone over being with others.
 But not always.
 This is what I call the introvert’s loneliness dilemma.

 They say introverts spend a lot of energy connecting with others and extraverts get a lot of energy from it.
 So introverts need to recover after socializing.

 Solitude and loneliness are not the same thing.
 Loneliness is feeling sad because of not having friends or company.
 Solitude is the state of being alone.
 It’s lonely versus alone.

 Loneliness has is negative connotation, solitude a positive.

 Solitude is a superpower.
 That’s why I prefer to work from home, not from coworkings.
 In solitude you are able to focus, think and be creative.